-HURON MIDDLE SCHOOL 1:1 iPad Initiative
+HURON MIDDLE SCHOOL 1:1 Chromebook Initiative

-Huron School District is proud to offer our 8th grade Huron Middle School students Apple iPads devices for use at school.
-We are ensuring that all 8th grade students have equal access to high-quality content that meets their academic, social, emotional and physical needs within the school day.
+Huron School District is proud to offer our 6th -8th grade Huron Middle School students Chromebook devices for use at school.
+We are ensuring that all 6th, 7th, and 8th grade students have equal access to high-quality content that meets their academic, social, emotional and physical needs within the school day.